msp-strath/cs208-logic/pages/entailment.md

   P₁, P₂ ... ⊧ Q
 ```

-The assumptions `P₁, P₂...` may be finitely or infinitely many, though we will usually only be interested in finite numbers of assumptions.
+The assumptions `P₁, P₂...` may be finitely or infinitely many, though we will usually only be interested in finitely many assumptions.

 The intuitive definition of entailment is the following: